 Find support within your community.

 That’s why it’s so important to have support from fellow homeschoolers around you.
 Start with these easy steps:

 - Find a “mentor mom.”
 Our group of volunteer moms love to give advice and encouragement to beginning homeschoolers, and it’s all confidential.

-- Come to our annual conference for practical workshops, curriculum options and networking.
+- Come to our homeschool conference for practical workshops, curriculum options and networking.